Do you need to Pass your Theory Test before Driving Lessons?

 Once you’ve got your provisional licence sorted, it’s time to get behind the wheel and start driving lessons.

-Wondering how much it costs to learn to drive?
+Wondering how much is the total costs to learn to drive?
 The total amount will depend on your individual circumstances and how long it takes for you to learn and pass your test.
 When calculating your budget, be sure to include the cost of lessons, learner driver insurance, and paying to take your theory and practical driving tests.
 You may also be able to save money by making block lesson bookings or practising with family or friends between lessons.

 Once you’ve found the right fit, expect the instructor to do most of the driving at first.
 When it’s time for you to take a turn in the driving seat, you’ll usually be taken to a car park or quiet side street so that you can master the basics before tackling main roads.